A11en0/knowtrans/README.md

 ## Running

-KNOWTRANS consists of two components: SKC for the training stage and AKB for the inference stage.
+KNOWTRANS consists of two components: Selective Knowledge Concentration (SKC) for the training stage and Automatic Knowledge Bridging (AKB) for the inference stage.

 ### SKC (Training Stage)